Chair’s Statement

 Outlook:

-Our policy is to diversify across several asset classes and managers.
-This has been effective in mitigating the impact of volatile markets on the value of our investment portfolio.
+It remains to be seen if the economic consequences of the geopolitical volatility in the Middle East will be prolonged or short-lived.
+Our policy of diversifying across several asset classes and managers has been in place for some time and has been effective in mitigating the impact of volatile markets on the value of our investment portfolio.

 Chair